quay/claircore/README.md

 ### Basic components

-Claircore's main entire points are:
+Claircore's main entry points are:
 - `libindex`: The module that indexes packages and reports all packages for each layer.
 - `libvuln`: The module that matches vulnerabilities using an index report.